 Together Rx Access

-Also look for groups that support patients with your particular disease.
+Also visit the website of the drug manufacturer who makes your medicine.
+Many companies offer coupon discounts or other forms of assistance (for those who qualify).
+In addition, look for groups that support patients with your particular disease.
 A few examples are provided:

 The American Kidney Foundation